 Rato Machhendranath Jatra (April-May)

-Rato Machhendranath also known as the god of rain is worship by both Hindu and Buddhist followers of Nepal.
-The Chariot festival of Rato Machhendranath is the longest and one of oldest festival celebrated in Patan.
+Rato Machhendranath also is known as the god of rain is worship by both Hindu and Buddhist followers of Nepal.
+The Chariot festival of Rato Machhendranath is the longest and one of the oldest festivals celebrated in Patan.

 Just before the starting of monsoon, the people of Patan pull the chariot through the streets of Patan with the image of “Machhendranath” or “Bunga Dyah” at about 65 feet high on the chariot.
 This procession last for a month and the festival terminates with showing the sacred jewel-studded black vest by President of the country.